mattroberts297/mattroberts.eu/_posts/2017-04-18-automatic-type-class-derivation-with-shapeless-part-two.md

 SimpleArguments(alpha = "foo", beta = 1, charlie = true)
 ```

-I also stated that I wanted to fall-back to case class defaults, but let's ignore that requirement for now. **Don't panic!** I'll solve that in Part Three!
-As before, here's what my `build.sbt` file looks like with shapeless and scalatest:
+I also stated that I wanted to fall-back to case class defaults, but let's ignore that requirement for now. **Don't panic!** I will solve that in [Part Three][part-three].
+As before, here's my `build.sbt` file with shapeless and scalatest:

 ```scala
 scalaVersion := "2.12.1"